Calculate the frequencies of same strand alignment distances,

 for example from MNase-seq data to estimate nucleosome repeat length.

-Distance calculations are implemented in C++ (calcAndCountDist
+Distance calculations are implemented in C++ (calcAndCountDist)

 for efficiency.

-calcPhasogram(fname, regions = NULL, rmdup = TRUE, dmax = 3000L)
+calcPhasogram(fname, regions = NULL, rmdup = TRUE, dmax = 3000L)character vector with one or several bam files.
+If

 multiple files are given, distance counts from all will be summed.

-object.
+GRanges object.
 Only alignments falling into these

 regions will be used.
-If NULL
+If NULL (the default), all alignments are

 used.

-indicating if duplicates should be removed.
+logical(1) indicating if duplicates should be removed.
 If

-(the default), only one of several alignments starting at the
+TRUE (the default), only one of several alignments starting at the

 same coordinate is used.

-specifying the maximal distance between same
+numeric(1) specifying the maximal distance between same

 strand alignments to count.

-elements, with the element at
+integer vector with dmax elements, with the element at

-giving the observed number of alignment pairs at that
+position d giving the observed number of alignment pairs at that

 distance.